'The Real Housewives of Beverly Hills' Season 12 Taglines (Exclusive)

 "It was a really, a very intense season," Kyle previously teased to ET of what's to come.
 "A lot of really intense things going on with a lot of the cast members -- with Dorit and the home invasion, what Erika’s been going through and other personal things.
 So, it was a crazy season.
 When it’s really bad for us, it good for the audience."

-Scroll on to see what each 'Wife will be saying at the top of each week.
-The official opening sequence is coming soon.
+The official opening sequence is finally here, too -- watch it below, then scroll on to read what each 'Wife will be saying at the top of each week:

 Kyle Richards